 Application Fee

 Application fees are a necessary part of your application for two important reasons.
 The first reason is that colleges, including those with online programs, have dedicated staff that review applications.
-Applications fees help compensate this uniquely equipped staff.
+Application fees help compensate this uniquely equipped staff.
 Secondly, online MBA programs want to ensure that only the most serious applicants apply.1

 Some programs offer an application fee waiver based on certain requisites.
 For SCU students and alumni who apply in the SCU Alumni Pathway, and for veterans as well as active-duty military, the application fee is waived.
 Be sure to check if your program offers a fee waiver and what waiver requirements are.
 Application fees are generally paid at the end of the application process.